Introduction

 Summary

-In this blog, we have learned about Tracing, Monitoring, and Logging and their various usage.
-Moreso, we dived deeper into Logging, discussed both standard and third-party logging libraries, best practice of implementing logging in Go applications, and provided code samples.
+In this blog, we have learned about Tracing, Monitoring, and Logging and their various uses.
+Moreover, we dived deeper into Logging, discussed both standard and third-party logging libraries, best practices for implementing logging in Go applications, and provided code samples.

 I really hope you enjoy reading this blog as much as I enjoyed writing it.
 The entire codebase can be found HERE.